Data-driven exploration of the neutron $^3\text{P}_2$ pairing gap using Cassiopeia A neutron star observational data: Direct $\chi^2$ minimization: Methods

 Assuming spherically-symmetric neutron stars, the internal structure can be calculated by solving the Tolman-Oppenheimer-Volkoff (TOV) equation \cite{TOV_1939} with the determined EoS, allowing us to derive the neutron star mass and radius for a given central density.
 Since BSk24 is a unified EoS, we construct EoS tables for the outer core and inner crust regions by referencing the publicly available Fortran77 fitting program (\texttt{bskfit18.f}) \cite{Pearson_2018_bsk24, BSk_subroutine_website}, and create the outer crust EoS table following Table 4 in Ref.~\cite{Pearson_2018_bsk24}.
 Using our TOV solver developed in Fortran90, we solve the following equations:

-where $\nb$ is the number density of baryons, $c$ is the speed of light in vacuum, and $G$ is the gravitational constant. $\Phi=\phi/c^2$ is the metric function, where $\phi$ is the gravitational potential in Newtonian mechanics, which satisfies the boundary condition that the metric inside the star must match the exterior (vacuum) Schwarzschild metric at the stellar radius $r=R$:
+where $\nb$ is the number density of baryons, $c$ is the speed of light in vacuum, $a(r)$ denotes the enclosed baryon number within radius $r$, and $G$ is the gravitational constant. $\Phi=\phi/c^2$ is the metric function, where $\phi$ is the gravitational potential in Newtonian mechanics, which satisfies the boundary condition that the metric inside the star must match the exterior (vacuum) Schwarzschild metric at the stellar radius $r=R$:

-where $M=M_R$ is the stellar mass.
+where $M=M_R$ is the gravitational mass of the star.
 These equations are solved by integrating outward from $r=0$, with $\rho$ and $P$ for each $\nb$ maintained according to the EoS, until $P=0$ (the neutron star surface) is reached.
 Based on these calculations, we obtain structure profiles for each mass, which will be utilized in subsequent neutron star cooling calculations.

 Since the internal structure of neutron stars varies with mass, accurate mass determination is considered essential for successful cooling modeling.
 Unfortunately, the precise mass of the Cas~A NS has not yet been determined.
 Recent X-ray spectral analysis of Cas~A suggests that the neutron star mass is approximately $(1.55\pm 0.25)M_\odot$ \cite{Shternin_2022_1.55_0.25}.
-As will be described in detail later, this study aims to investigate whether the cooling of the Cas A neutron star can be described within the framework of strong $^3\mathrm{P}_2$ pairing between neutrons in the core.
-Therefore, we assume that the Cas~A NS has a relatively low mass that does not undergo the direct-Urca process.
-Given our adoption of the BSk24 EoS, we assume the neutron star mass is less than $1.595M_{\odot}$, which corresponds to the direct-Urca cooling threshold for the BSk24 EoS \cite{pearson_2018_bsk24_urca_threshold}.
-Additionally, considering that the canonical neutron star mass is $1.4\,M_{\odot}$ \cite{ERA-Ch6-Pulsars}, we set $M_{\mathrm{NS}} \in \{1.3M_{\odot},\, 1.4 M_{\odot},\, 1.5M_\odot\}$ in this study, where $M_{\mathrm{NS}}$ represents the neutron star mass, satisfying all the above conditions.
+In the present work, we do not attempt to constrain the neutron star mass.
+Instead, we adopt a fixed canonical mass of $M_{\mathrm{NS}} = 1.4\,M_\odot$, which lies below the direct-Urca threshold of $1.595\,M_\odot$ for the BSk24 equation of state \cite{pearson_2018_bsk24_urca_threshold} and is therefore consistent with a PBF-dominated cooling scenario.
+The effects of mass variation, together with statistically robust constraints on $q$ and on the neutron ${}^{3}\mathrm{P}_{2}$ gap parameters, will be addressed in a dedicated follow-up Bayesian inference study \cite{Bayesian_Cooling}.